Chabad of Korea Frequently Asked Questions

 I'm staying in a hotel for a few days and can't cook or shop.
 Is it possible to have Kosher meals prepared?

 Yes, you can.
 We are now offering Kosher meals on the weekdays.
 You can enjoy them at our restaurant and we can also deliver it to your hotel.
-You can order meals by filling up this form
+You can order meals by filling up the forms on this page: http://jewishkorea.com/Kosher.html

 Is soju Kosher?
 What about other Korean foods?